weizhang9/ayu/readme.md

-This is a command line tool version of random password generator.
+This is a command line tool to generate random password.

 ## How to install
 ### *via [crates.io](https://crates.io/crates/ayu)*